robertxa/pyRRIM/README.rst

 Options/inputs are (option_names):

-1. demname (string): name of the raster to work with for RRIM process
+1. demname (string): name of the raster to work with for RRIM process.
+This has been tested with tif and geotiff files with succes.

 	Add the full path to the raster.
 Personally, I like to store my rasters in a DEM/folder